The UK now imports over 50% of the food that we eat, a proportion that has grown steadily over recent decades (in 1987, for example, it stood at 36%).

 On an individual level there are two steps we can take towards that end.

 The first one is to eat local produce and to eat seasonally (for example, do we really need to eat sugar snap peas in January when to do so means importing them from impoverished Guatemala, where half the nation’s children under five are malnourished?)

 Secondly, we need to eat less meat.
 Humans do not need to eat meat in order to survive, and in the 21st century the meat industry is not only a huge consumer of global resources it is also the single biggest contributor to global greenhouse gas emissions.

+On to the recipe, which I have created in association with Suma Wholefoods Cooperative.
 Under the terms of our arrangement, I select products from the Suma Wholefoods range which Suma provide free of charge.
 From these I create an original recipe which appears on the Suma website as well here, on the Circus Gardener’s Kitchen.